-In this article we will learn how to use VLOOKUP & ISNA functions to find matching values in different sheets in excel 2010.
+In this article we will learn how to use ISNA formula with Vlookup function to find matching values in different sheets in Excel.

 There are many error-trapping functions like ISNA, IFNA, IFERROR, ISERROR which we can use in Excel.
 These help the formulae to run smoothly.

 To hide the #NA error we can use the Vlookup and ISNA functions together.